 – STL Youth Jobs Participant

-We invest in each youth with multiple types of training and skill-building to prepare them for success in the workforce.
+We invest in each youth with multiple types of trainings and skill-building to prepare them for success in the workforce.
 For many of our youth, their experience at STL Youth Jobs is their first job and this skill-building is critical.
 Employers receive job-ready youth, and youth are equipped with skills that will serve them for a lifetime.
-This training includes:
+This trainings includes: